 The Trinity Church Wall Street physical campus encompasses not only Trinity Church at Wall Street, but also two chapels, the Trinity Preschool, the Cemetery and Mausoleum in uptown Manhattan, and several meeting spaces where a variety of worship services and community events are held.

 Trinity Church, the third church building on this site, was consecrated in 1846.
 It is the home of an active, growing congregation, holding worship services every weekday and Sunday mornings.
-During a rejuvenation effort beginning in May 2018, the Chapel of All Saints is open to visitors seven days a week (the nave, or main sanctuary space, will be closed while work progresses.
-Read more here).
+During a rejuvenation effort beginning in May 2018, the Chapel of All Saints is open to visitors seven days a week.
+However, the nave, or main sanctuary space, will be closed while work progresses, except during Holy Eucharist at 9:00am and 11:15am on Sundays.
+(Read more here.)
 The churchyard is open to visitors who wish to visit the gravesite of Alexander Hamilton and other historic memorials or enjoy a moment of quiet.

 Read more about Trinity Church.